Skip to content

 Now, import the function into the prisma/seed/index.ts file.

-import { createRepositories } from "prisma/seed/models/repository";
+import { db } from "@/server/db";

-import { createUsers } from "prisma/seed/models/user";
+import { createBooks } from "./book";

-import { createProjects } from "prisma/seed/models/project";
+import { createProjects } from "./project";

 async function main() {

-await createRepositories();
+await createBooks();

 await createUsers();